 To everyone's utter amazement, four entries tie for highest score.

-MAGC may choose to acknowledge and thank the judges as a group, but will not disclose the names of the specific judges for a particular entry or category.
+MAGC may choose to acknowledge and thank the judges as a group, but does not disclose the names of the specific judges assigned to a particular entry or category.